 Where do tannins in wine come from?

-Tannins in wine come primarily from the skin, seeds and, to a lesser extent, the stems of the grapes.
-During fermentation, the juice, skins and pips (and sometimes stems if the winemaker decides to do full or partial whole cluster fermentation) macerate together.
-As sugar is processed and alcohol produced, colour and tannin are released into the wine – alcohol will dissolve more tannins than water and therefore the longer the skins and pips macerate during and after fermentation the more tannic the final wine will be.
+In wine, they come primarily from the skin, seeds and, to a lesser extent, the stems of the grapes.
+During alcoholic fermentation, the juice, skins and pips (and stems if the winemaker decides to do full or partial whole-cluster fermentation) macerate together.
+As sugar is processed and alcohol produced, colour and tannins are released into the wine.
+Tannins are soluble in alcohol, but not water; the longer the skins and pips macerate during and after alcoholic fermentation the more tannic the final wine will be.
+This is why pre-fermentation and carbonic maceration help to add colour (from anthocyanins) and flavour compounds to wine without the simultaneous addition of tannins.

-Because white and rosé wines are fermented by excluding or minimising the contact with grape components, tannin levels will be lower than in reds.
-On the other hand, if a white wine is fermented with extended skin and pip contact (i.e. thus producing a so-called orange wine) the level of tannins can be as significant as in a red wine.
-White wines contain structures similar to the pigmented tannins of a red wine, but the absence of anthocyanins, the compounds responsible for red pigmentation, explains why they look different and do not impart the same colour.
+White and rosé wines are fermented by excluding or minimising the contact with grape skins and tannin levels are therefore lower than in reds.
+However, if a white wine is fermented with extended skin and pip contact (i.e. producing a so-called orange wine) the level of tannins – colour from yellow to amber – can be significant.

 All your wine questions answered in our Learn section